 You will learn to:

-Plan and source all the sung music for a Roman Catholic Mass
+• Plan and source all the music for a Roman Catholic Mass

-Set yourself up for success as a cantor for special liturgies such as weddings and funerals
+• Navigate special liturgies such as weddings and funerals with greater ease

 This course is taught by Angela Rocchio via Zoom.